 About Street Civics Founder and Primary Author

 Daniel Jasper founded Street Civics in 2019 to help provide new advocates with information on how to get started.
 He is also the Asia Public Education and Advocacy Coordinator for the American Friends Service Committee, where he has advocated for diplomacy, humanitarian cooperation, and peacebuilding with North Korea and China since 2015.
-He has assisted and taken part in humanitarian delegations to North Korea, regularly participates in Track II dialogues with Chinese foreign policy experts, and has appeared in major media outlets like the Washington Times, NBC, Reuters, the New York Times and the Nation
+He has assisted and taken part in humanitarian delegations to North Korea and Track II dialogues with Chinese foreign policy experts.
+He has appeared in major media outlets like the Washington Times, NBC, Reuters, the New York Times and the Nation

-Jasper is a co-founder of the Korea Peace Network and leads grassroots efforts across 25 states calling for government support for reunions between separated Korean American families and their loved ones in North Korea, the repatriation of U.S. servicemember remains, people-to-people exchanges, and ending the Korean War.
+Jasper is a co-founder of the Korea Peace Network and leads grassroots efforts across 25 states calling for an ending to the Korean War, government support for reunions between separated Korean American families and their loved ones in North Korea, the repatriation of U.S. servicemember remains, and people-to-people exchanges.

-He also leads the Lift Sanctions, Save Lives network, and advocates for human-centered sanctions policy.
+He is also a co-founder and the primary coordinator of the Lift Sanctions, Save Lives network, which advocates for human-centered sanctions policy.
 He is a member of the National Committee on North Korea, an Advisory Board Member for the Coalition of Families of Korean and Cold War POW/MIAs, and an International Advisor to the National Association of Korean Americans.